Wasm-DSL/spectec/README.md

 Total [8/8] (100.00%; Normalized 100.00%)
 ```

-Total 1,331 tests in the five proposals are passed.
+In total, 1,331 tests in the five proposals are passed.